marcuswhybrow/ray-peat-rodeo/src/documents/2020-04-26-a-new-landscape-of-life-and-learning.md

 !
 [1:18:02] What are some good hardcopy Encyclopedia or books?
 Would you recommend any?

 Oh.
-After the old Funk & Wagnalls [^funk] that we had at home I've always used the Britannica's.
-I like to have the 1910 or 1911 edition, or the 1930s and 1950s editions because the 1960-something edition was dumbed down. [^britannica]
+After the old Funk & Wagnalls ^[Editors note: Funk & Wagnalls first published it's encyclopedia in 1912.] that we had at home I've always used the Britannica's.
+I like to have the 1910 or 1911 edition, or the 1930s and 1950s editions because the 1960-something edition was dumbed down.

-[^funk]: Editors note: Funk & Wagnalls first published it's encyclopedia in 1912.
-[^britannica]: Editors note: The 14th edition of Encyclopedia Britannica was the last published before William Benton took over in 1943.
+^[Editors note: The 14th edition of Encyclopedia Britannica was the last published before William Benton took over in 1943.]

 !
 Okay.
 Do they still make the Encyclopedia Britannica, do you know?